andreablass/andreablass/README.md

-# ¡Hola!
-Soy Andrea Blass 👋
+# Hi!
+I'm Andrea Blass 👋

-## 🌸 Un poco sobre mí
+## 🌸 A little about me
-🌱 Actualmente estoy aprendiendo más sobre **Desarrollo Web Fullstack**
+🌱 I’m currently learning more about **Fullstack Web Development**
-💬 Colaboradora y **Community Lead** en la [Comunidad Pathways](https://oscarswanros.com/comunidad/)
+💬 Collaborator and **Community Lead** at the [Pathways Community](https://oscarswanros.com/comunidad/)
-🎻࿔🍂 Curiosa y creativa, entusiasta del **cello** y amante del **metal**! 🤘🎸🎶
+🎻࿔🍂 Curious and creative, cello enthusiast and a huge fan of **metal music**! 🤘🎸🎶
-📚 Me encanta aprender, leer y combinarlo con música para inspirarme.
+📚 I love learning, reading, and pairing it with music for inspiration.
-💪 Aprendiendo a ser muy disciplinada en mi camino como desarrolladora.
+💪 On a journey to become more disciplined as a developer.

 ---

-## 💻 Stack Tecnológico
+## 💻 Tech Stack

 <div align="left">
   <img src="https://skillicons.dev/icons?i=php" height="40" alt="php logo" />